dipshrestha/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.
-* What is event loop?
-  * What is the difference between call stack and task queue?
 * What are the differences between variables created using `let`, `var` or `const`?
 * What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?